-- Challenges or problems can be a good reason to redesign network tariff structures, since with appropriate tariffs structures a lot of problems can be prevented.
+- Challenges or problems can be a good reason to redesign network tariff structures since with appropriate tariff structures a lot of problems can be prevented.

 - One size does not fit all.
 One common EU model will not help us, nor the customers.
 The national circumstances are too different.

 - Although power is not the only cost driver (time, giving the probability for power to coincide with other powers, is too), the tendency towards more power-based network tariff structures can be understood from the assessment that they reflect network costs and from the possibility to introduce an incentive for customers to distribute consumption over time.

 - Since power generation is shifting strongly towards renewables and renewables are following solar and wind, instead of demand, production will not be steered by customers anymore.
 So, the logic that only consumers pay for the network (because they are steering production) is no longer valid.
 The new logic is producers (renewable as well as conventional) should pay for the distribution network availability as well and be incentivised to efficient location and usage.

 - Incentives for efficient network usage are important, not only to prevent unnecessary reinforcements but also to buy time for the necessary reinforcements.
 Applying appropriate incentives can offer good opportunities for customers to keep their bills low.

 - Network tariffs have no relation to market prices.
 Sometimes they can even be conflicting with each other.
 This should be assessed as a necessity, not as a problem.

 - P2P energy exchange is between market parties, and customers, of which one of them is acting as a supplier.
 The DSO is not involved.
 There is no reason to consider this P2P exchange as a special case when applying network tariffs.